smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 #### 4.2&nbsp; Parameter is a pointer to pointer to `char`

-All permutations in this case permit modification of pointers to C-strings, but any such modification would have side effect.
-Where `argv` itself is modifiable, that modification would **not** have side effect.
+All permutations in this case permit modification of the pointers to C-strings, and any such modification would have side effect.
+If any permutation permits modification of the characters in C-strings, such modification would also have side effects.
+However, where `argv` itself is modifiable, such modification would **not** have side effect.

 1. `char** argv`: Nothing is `const`.
 The characters in the C-strings and `argv` itself may be modified.